cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_checkers.md

     ErrCannotAddToLeaderboard  = sdkerrors.Register(ModuleName, 1121, "cannot add to leaderboard: %s")
 ```

 Now it is time to allow the checkers module access to the leaderboard module.
-Therefore, look for the `app.CheckersKeeper` in `app/app.go` and modify it in order to include `app.LeaderboardKeeper`:
+Look for the `app.CheckersKeeper` in `app/app.go` and modify it to include `app.LeaderboardKeeper`:

 ```golang
 app.CheckersKeeper = *checkersmodulekeeper.NewKeeper(